-CPA BIMR is looking for two Election Analysts (one Legal Analyst and one Political Analyst) to take part in an Election Observation Mission to the Cayman Islands General Elections scheduled for 24th May 2017.
-Tentative deployment dates are 18-28 May 2017.
+CPA UK is looking for an Election Analyst to take part in an Election Assessment Mission to the UK General Election scheduled for Thursday 8 June 2017.
 Further details are included in the EAM Election Analyst Job Description and Application Process.

 As part of its commitment to strengthening democracy and good governance, CPA UK regularly, in its role as secretariat for CPA's British Islands and Mediterranean Region, carries out and supports election missions across the Commonwealth.

 Since 2010, CPA UK has organised short-term Election Observer Missions (EOM) and Election Assessment Missions (EAM), and has supported a number of organisations in sourcing observers to participate in missions across the Commonwealth.

 CPA UK is a signatory to the Declaration of Principles of International Election Observation and Code of Conduct for International Election Observers, signed at the UN in 2005.

 CPA UK is committed to ensuring a professional approach based on observation of all aspects of the electoral process in accordance with international obligations, commitments and standards for democratic elections.